QUESTIONS TO ASK COLLEGE COACHES

 No Limit

 A college coach can only call you after June 15 before your junior year in high school.
 That means a coach cannot place an outbound call to you specifically to talk to you about playing a sport at their college, until June 15 before your Jr. year.
-Division III, NAIA and Juco coaches do not have this restriction.
-The same dates apply when you call a coach.
+You can call a coach at any point in your high school career.
+The key here is that you are the one initiating contact with the coach and not the other way around.
+If you want to call a coach, you may do so as often as you wish.

 WHAT IS THE RECRUITING TIMELINE?